AG7GN/hampi-backup-restore/README.md

 If you don't provide any arguments, `sdbackup.py` will attempt to start the GUI.

 - A dialog will appear that will prompt you to select the destination for the backup.
+Navigate to the desired destination, making sure the full destination appears in the __Selection:__ field.
 Click __OK__ once you've selected the destination.
 - If the destination is valid and has enough available space, another dialog window appears.
 Click __Start__ to begin the backup.
 You can monitor the backup progress via the progress bar and the % complete indicator.
-- When the backup has completed, click __Quit__ to close the script.
+- When the backup has completed, you'll see a message with the destination backup file and the elapsed time to backup the microSD card.
+Click __Quit__ to close the script.
 Clicking __Quit__ while the backup is running will abort the backup and delete the backup file.